orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/python.rst

 The bridge between NumPy and OTB makes it easy to plug OTB into any image processing chain via Python code that uses GIS/Image processing tools such as GDAL, GRASS GIS, OSSIM that can deal with NumPy.

-Below code reads an input image using Python pillow (PIL) and convert it to NumPy array.
+Below code reads an input image using Python Pillow library (fork of PIL) and convert it to NumPy array.
 The NumPy array is used an input to the application via *SetImageFromNumpyArray(...)* method.
 The application used in this example is ExtractROI.
 After extracting a small area the output image is taken as NumPy